krishnakaushik25/Real-Time-Fruit-Detection-YOLOv4/README.md

 7. Building YOLOv4 object detector

-8.Understanding how to use pre-trained models of YOLO
+8. Understanding how to use pre-trained models of YOLO

 9. Customizing YOLOv4 using command line flags

-10.Preparing dataset for training YOLOv4
+10. Preparing dataset for training YOLOv4

-11.Training Custom Object Detector with YOLO
+11. Training Custom Object Detector with YOLO

-12.Training YOLO model using checkpoints
+12. Training YOLO model using checkpoints

-13.Understanding Mean Average Precision
+13. Understanding Mean Average Precision

-14.Storing and displaying detected classes in an image
+14. Storing and displaying detected classes in an image

-15.Predictions on a video
+15. Predictions on a video